-Though benzene is a byproduct of cigarette smoke and exhaust from gasoline-powered trucks and cars — and even comes from forest fires and volcanic eruptions — it’s produced almost exclusively from crude oil and coal during heavy industrial processes — turning coal into coke and refining oil down into a range of consumer products, including Styrofoam, solvents, detergents, inks, dyes, resins, synthetic fibers, lubricants, drugs and pesticides.
-It’s also used to make explosives.
+It’s produced largely from fossil fuels such as crude oil and coal during heavy industrial processes — turning coal into coke and refining oil into a range of consumer products, including gasoline, Styrofoam, solvents, detergents, inks, dyes, resins, lubricants, drugs, pesticides, synthetic fibers, even explosives.

-Benzene, then, enters our bodies in a variety of ways — we can breathe it in, swallow it and absorb it through our skin.
-According to the Agency for Toxic Substances and Disease Registry, when we’re exposed to benzene, it can make our hearts beat too fast.
+When we’re exposed to benzene, by breathing it, swallowing it or absorbing it through our skin, it can make our hearts beat too fast.
 It can cause headaches and nausea, drowsiness and dizziness, tremors and confusion.
 It can lead to unconsciousness.
 It can shrink ovaries, cause irregular menstruation and even pass through blood from a mother to her fetus.

-Exposure for even five minutes to high levels of benzene — between 10,000 parts per million and 20,000 parts per million — can kill you.
+Exposure for as few as five minutes to high levels of benzene — between 10,000 parts per million and 20,000 parts per million — can kill you.

 How does benzene impact our region?

-Before that barge crash in May 2019, other disasters had created threats.
-In March, during the Intercontinental Terminals Company chemical fire, benzene levels became so elevated that residents of Deer Park and Galena Park were ordered to shelter in place and advised to shut down air-conditioners and jam blankets against doors and windows “to keep chemical vapors from entering.”
+During the fire that burned for days at the Intercontinental Terminals Company two months before the barge crash, benzene levels became so elevated residents of Deer Park and Galena Park were ordered to shelter in place and advised to shut down their air-conditioners and jam blankets against their doors and windows “to keep chemical vapors from entering.”

-Then, in September, Tropical Storm Imelda caused the failure of floating roof tanks and other petrochemical equipment, leading to the unauthorized releases of more than 100,000 pounds of pollutants, including benzene, into the air.
+In September, Tropical Storm Imelda caused the failure of floating roof tanks and other petrochemical equipment, leading to the illegal releases of more than 100,000 pounds of pollutants, including benzene, into the air.

-That was an echo of the failures during Hurricane Harvey, when the city’s 311 line recorded complaints of headaches and dizziness during “dozens of calls from residents in Manchester about a strong gasoline smell,” the Houston Chronicle reported.
-Though TCEQ said that pollutants were “below levels of short-term health and/or welfare concern,” independendent testing by the city and the Environmental Defense Fund found benzene levels of “324 parts per billion — more than three times the level at which federal worker safety guidelines recommend special breathing equipment.”
+In 2017, during Hurricane Harvey, the city’s 311 line recorded dozens of complaints of headaches and dizziness and “a strong smell of gasoline” from residents in Manchester, many of whom live a fence away from a Valero refinery.
+Though TCEQ said that pollutants stayed “below levels of short-term health and/or welfare concern,” independendent testing found benzene levels “three times the level at which federal worker safety guidelines recommend special breathing equipment.”

 What can we do about it?

-The alert system could help the health department locate the source of benzene and could also inform lawsuits against illegal polluters.
+The alert system could help identify the source of benzene and could also inform lawsuits against illegal polluters.

-In October, TCEQ said it had spent $1.5 million to upgrade air monitoring equipment with a focus on the petrochemical industry.
-(Though the agency in 2007 relaxed the state’s long-term air pollution standards for benzene.)
+The TCEQ has also since invested $1.5 million to upgrade air monitoring equipment to focus on the petrochemical industry.
+(The agency in 2007 relaxed the state’s long-term air pollution standards for benzene.)

 West is a senior communications specialist for the Environmental Defense Fund.
-Previously, he wrote for the Houston Chronicle, Rice Design Alliance and Swamplot.
-You can follow him on Twitter and Instagram.
+You can follow him on Instagram and Twitter @allynwest.